hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 1. JDK 8 with the default Parallel collector and the optional ConcurrentMarkSweep and G1
 2. JDK 11 with the default G1 collector and the optional Parallel
-3. JDK 14 with the default G1 as well as the experimental Z and Shenandoah
+3. JDK 14 with the default G1 as well as the experimental ZGC and Shenandoah

 And here are our overall conclusions: